David Hamansenya

-David Hamansenya (born 24 June 2007) is a Zambian professional footballer who plays as a left-back for the Segunda División club Leganés and the Zambia national team.
+David Hamansenya (born 24 June 2007) is a Zambian professional footballer who plays as a left-back for Czech First League club Slovan Liberec, on loan from Spanish club Leganés, and the Zambia national team.

 Club career

 A youth product of the Zambian club Shamuel FC, Hamansenya signed a professional 4-year contract with the Spanish club Leganés on 27 August 2025.

+On 21 January 2026, Hamansenya joined Czech National Football League club Artis Brno on a half-year loan deal.

+On 9 September 2026, Hamansenya joined Czech First League club Slovan Liberec on a one-year loan deal.

 International career

 Hamansenya was called up to the Zambia U17s for the 2023 U-17 Africa Cup of Nations.
 He was also called up to the Zambia U20s for the 2025 U-20 Africa Cup of Nations where he was the captain.
 He was called up to the senior Zambia national team for a set of 2026 FIFA World Cup qualification matches in September 2025.

+On 10 December 2025, Hamansenya was called up to the Zambia squad for the 2025 Africa Cup of Nations.